omniformation/omniformation/README.md

 Things I currently enjoy more than I should:

-- Systems Design, Interaction and Patterns.
+- Systems Design and Interaction.
-- Design and Consumption of Rest APIs and Websocket APIs.
+- Development and Consumption of Rest APIs and Websocket APIs.
+- Design Patterns.
 - Fresh Air 😉.

 Technologies I am proficient with: